Project Pumpkin

-Project Pumpkin is a signature student-led community-building event that began in an effort to bring together both the campus and Winston-Salem communities started by Wake Forest student Libby Bell (’93) in 1988.
-The event takes place annually on the Wednesday afternoon before Halloween.
+Project Pumpkin is a signature student-led community-building event that began in an effort to bring together both the campus and Winston-Salem communities started by Wake Forest student Libby Bell (’93) in 1989.

-Since its inception 33 years ago, Wake Forest students, faculty and staff have partnered with multiple local schools and agencies to bring children to the Reynolda Campus and create a fall festival that includes trick-or-treating, entertainment, and educational activities.
-Around 800 children from local schools and after-school programs attend Project Pumpkin each year.
+Since its inception more than 30 years ago, Wake Forest students, faculty and staff have partnered with multiple local schools and agencies to bring children to the Reynolda Campus and create a fall festival that includes trick-or-treating, entertainment, and educational activities.
+Around 400 children from local schools and after-school programs attend Project Pumpkin each year.

 In addition to providing a fall festival for local children, Project Pumpkin helps raise money to support the Wake Forest University Children’s Defense Fund Freedom School.